Kemeri 1937: A Fateful Sojourn

 Ķemeri was a popular spa resort on the Latvian Baltic coast in the 1930s, known for its sulphur springs and elegant spa house.
 The town attracted international guests and provided the perfect setting for a high-class chess tournament.

 The 1937 tournament assembled the world elite: Besides the eventual winners Flohr, Petrovs and Reshevsky, Alekhine, Keres, Fine and many other top masters competed.
-At 72, Mieses was one of the oldest participants – a veteran still competing against the younger generation.
+At 72, Mieses was not present as a player – his last documented tournament was Margate 1935 – but as a chess journalist, reporting for newspapers in several countries.

 The Accident

-He had to spend almost a year in hospital.
+He had to spend almost nine months in hospital.
 The injuries left him with a permanent walking disability that would accompany him for the rest of his life.

 When asked what had happened, he later replied laconically: